appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

    docker-compose up -d
    ```

 When the server restarts, Appsmith is updated to the latest version.
-You have the option to schedule automatic updates for your instance.
-To schedule automatic updates, see [Configure auto-updates](/getting-started/setup/instance-management/maintenance-window#adding-a-configurable-maintenance-window-for-appsmiths-auto-updates).
+This configuration runs an Appsmith instance and a Watchtower instance to keep Appsmith up-to-date automatically.
+You may also schedule automatic updates for your instance.
+For more information, see [Configure auto-updates](/getting-started/setup/instance-management/maintenance-window#adding-a-configurable-maintenance-window-for-appsmiths-auto-updates).

 ## Troubleshooting

-If you see deployment errors, you can roll back to a previous version to fix the issue.
-To roll back, see the [Restore Appsmith instance](/getting-started/setup/instance-management/appsmithctl#restore-appsmith-instance).
+If you see deployment errors, you can rollback to a previous version to fix the issue.
+For more information, see [Restore Appsmith instance](/getting-started/setup/instance-management/appsmithctl#restore-appsmith-instance).

 If you continue to face issues, reach out to the [support team](mailto:support@appsmith.com).